Please enable JavaScript to view this site.

 File options

-To open File options dialog select the file and click Edit.
+To open the Symbol File dialog select the file and click Edit.

 MMS_Symbolfiles_Edit